mozilla/source-map/README.md

 * `line`: The line number in the generated source, or null.

 * `column`: The column number in the generated source, or null.

+#### SourceMapConsumer.prototype.eachMapping(aCallback, aContext, aOrder)

+Iterate over each mapping between an original source/line/column and a generated line/column in this source map.

+* `callback`: The function that is called with each mapping.
+This function should not mutate the mapping.

+* `context`: Optional.
+If specified, this object will be the value of `this` every time that `callback` is called.

+* `order`: Either `SourceMapConsumer.GENERATED_ORDER` or
+  `SourceMapConsumer.ORIGINAL_ORDER`.
+Specifies whether you want to iterate over the mappings sorted by the generated file's line/column order or the original's source/line/column order, respectively.
+Defaults to `SourceMapConsumer.GENERATED_ORDER`.

 ### SourceMapGenerator